A complete guide to the Gorgias CSAT report

 Stop just measuring CSAT and start improving it

-The Gorgias CSAT report is a must-have tool for any support team on the platform.
-It gives you a vital baseline for measuring customer happiness and helps you see high-level trends and find coaching opportunities for your team.
-If you use the filters and actually read the comments, you can start to understand what makes your customers tick.
+The Gorgias CSAT report is a vital tool for any support team on the platform.
+It gives you a strong baseline for measuring customer happiness and helps you see high-level trends and find coaching opportunities for your team.
+If you use the filters and engage with the comments, you can truly understand your customers' needs.

-By bringing all your knowledge into one place, simulating how automation can help, and analyzing your entire support history, you can build a system that doesn't just measure CSAT, it actively makes it better.
+By bringing your knowledge into one place and analyzing your support history, you can build a system that supports Gorgias's powerful reporting to make your CSAT even better.

 Ready to find out the "why" behind your Gorgias CSAT scores? eesel AI connects to your Gorgias account in minutes and can run a risk-free simulation on your past tickets.
-You can see exactly which conversations you can automate and get a clear forecast of how you can improve CSAT and lower your support costs.
+You can see exactly which conversations you can automate and get a clear forecast of how you can improve CSAT while optimizing your support costs.
 Get started for free.

 Frequently asked questions